 There have been several personal friends and former colleagues, in Australia as in the UK, who did not survive the year, but who will always have a place in the memory and my gratitude at having shared some of their lives, something of themselves, with me.

 Of course, there have been others who have died who found fame, if not always fortune, in sporting, academic, literary, cultural, etc., pursuits and whose lives intersected with mine only in terms of my personal interests.
 One of these persons was the popular British musician and composer, Sir John Tavener.
 He just happened to be born in the same year as myself – a rare distinction!

 The direction of John Tavener’s music attracted many fellow travellers and dedicatees, notably Charles Windsor.
 The Fall and Resurrection was, in fact, dedicated to the Prince of Wales, with whom Tavener formed a lasting friendship.
-Prince Charles apparently became a generous supporter of Tavener’s music, especially his musical exploration of the “universalist” approach to religion – a quest the two men shared, though for different reasons.
+Prince Charles apparently became a generous supporter of Tavener’s music, especially his musical exploration of the “universalist” approach to religion – a quest the two men shared, though perhaps approaching from different directions.

 It is no mere coincidence that Charles Windsor, the heir to the British throne, has expressed a desire to be the “champion of all faiths”, as well as the head of the Church of England.
 His interest in Tavener’s music, especially, reflects such an aspiration.

 However, it is open to conjecture if Charles Windsor would, or could, follow John Tavener into the musical mysteries of such composers as Boulez, Cage, Ligeti and Messiaen – all of whom, it is said by the experts, to have influenced Tavener’s musical progress and left their footprints in his output.
 The Prince of Wales may have modernist tendencies in some things, but is trenchantly traditionalist in many others!